Creating PostgreSQL clusters

 By default, Managed Service for PostgreSQL limits the maximum number of connections to each PostgreSQL cluster host.
 This maximum is calculated as follows:

 200 × <number of vCPUs per host>.
-For example, for a cluster of the s1.micro class the
+For example, for a s1.micro class cluster, the

-max_connections default parameter value is 400 and it cannot be increased.
+max_connections default parameter value is 400 and can't be increased.

 The total number of connections reserved for users must not exceed the value of the parameter